On My Annual Review & Sankalpa Process (Updated 2024)

 There are so many ways to take immediate action.
 Some ideas from my own experiences:

-- I often purchase a simple, inexpensive necklace or bracelet that symbolizes my sankalpa, or have it engraved directly.
+• I often purchase a simple, inexpensive necklace or bracelet that symbolizes my sankalpa, or have it engraved.
 It’s a tangible reminder.

-- I customize a monthly calendar template, placing my sankalpa at the top and creating my own area to track measurable intentions (such as hikes, books, or revenue).
-I keep these printed calendars bedside on a clipboard and fill them in, along with any notable experiences or serendipity at least weekly.
+• I customize a monthly calendar template, placing my sankalpa at the top and creating my own area to track measurable intentions (such as hikes, books, or revenue).
+I keep these printed calendars or day planners bedside and fill them in, along with any notable experiences or serendipity each night.
 A tracking process not only reinforces aligned activities, it draws my attention to emerging signs and patterns and makes the next year’s review much easier!

 That’s it.